Daniel-KM/Omeka-S-module-Common/README.md

 ### Installing resources

-To install resources, you need to include the file `InstallResources.php`.
-The files that contains vocabs, custom vocabs, and templates inside `data/` will be automatically imported.
+To install resources, the class `ManageModuleAndResources.php` can be used.
+It is callable via the module `$this->getManageModuleAndResources()`.
+It contains tools to manage and update vocabs, custom vocabs, and templates via files located inside `data/`, that will be automatically imported.

 TODO